clambodile/ssp-4w/lessons/pre-requisites.md

   * Fortunately, this round also targets the October Immersive start dates
   * 4-week program instead of a 7-week
   * Covers same content
+  * You will be expected to complete some additional work before starting SSP again

 ## Classroom behavior

 SSP is a collaborative environment where you will quickly make friends and contribute to a positive community.
 We exist on the border of school and industry so students can sometimes behave casually with one another or staff.

 This is a reminder that you must conduct yourself professionally at all times.
 Any behavior that would not be ok at a job is not ok here.

 If you find yourself in a situation where you feel a line has been crossed, please talk to your Class Counselor immediately.
 If we determine that you have crossed a line, we may remove you from SSP and prohibit you from participating in any Hack Reactor program in the future.